WEBR: Adult standards and MOR period

 WEBR's music playlist initially focused on traditional pop, classic jazz, occasional beautiful music instrumentals, vocal harmony groups, and selections from the Great American Songbook.
 The station broadened the playlist in 2021, adding more soft rock, doo-wop and adult contemporary selections.
 Another revamp of the playlist, dubbed the "Summer Sound of the City," came with the station's first anniversary in 2021, reviving a different set of jingles from the original WEBR and placing an even greater emphasis on soft oldies, with California sound and yacht rock titles.
 In January 2022, WEBR brought back the Great American Songbook and traditional pop playlist on Sunday evenings, an arrangement that lasted one year.
+The station was formerly an affiliate of NBC News Radio.